reflexcameras/reflexcamera/usermanual.md

 ![Reviewing Images](/img/usermanual/Preview.png)

 Once footage is downloaded from the camera it is quickest to scroll through the jpeg files saved alongside the videos in the media folder.
 These jpeg files are a visual summary of motion in each video.
-Motion detected in each frame is overlayed onto the video background using red, green, and blue colours in sequence.
+Motion detected in each frame of the video is overlayed onto a black and white background using red, green, and blue colours in sequence.
 In older versions of the software the jpegs simply represent the first frame where motion was detected contain the wildlife that triggered the recording most of the time.
 The jpegs provide a quick way to review lots of media.

 On Mac use Preview.